The Sun (New York City): History

+Later history

+Moses Yale Beach's sons, Alfred Ely Beach and Moses S. Beach, took over the paper following his retirement.
+He celebrated the event at his house on Chambers Street, along with the other editors of Gotham, with guests including Congressmen Horace Greeley and James Brooks, and Abraham Lincoln's Chairman Henry Jarvis Raymond.

+In 1868, Moses S. Beach sold the newspaper to Charles A. Dana, the Assistant Secretary of War of Abraham Lincoln, and stayed a stockholder.
+In 1872 The Sun exposed the Crédit Mobilier Scandal, implicating a number of corrupt Congressmen and Vice President Schuyler Colfax in a corrupt scheme involving the construction of the Union Pacific Railroad, and in 1881 exposed the Star Route Scandal, implicating a number of high-profile politicians and businessmen in a scheme relating to the US Postal Service, resulting in number of trials and increasing public support for civil service reform.

-The newspaper magnate Frank Munsey bought both editions in 1916 and merged The Evening Sun with his New York Press.
+An evening edition, known as The Evening Sun, was introduced in 1887.
+The newspaper magnate Frank Munsey bought both editions of the paper in 1916 and merged The Evening Sun with his New York Press.
 The morning edition of The Sun was merged for a time with Munsey's New York Herald as The Sun and New York Herald, but in 1920, Munsey separated them again, killed The Evening Sun, and switched The Sun to an evening publishing format.

-From 1914 to 1919, they moved their offices to 150 Nassau Street, one of the first skyscrapers made of steel, and one of the tallest in the city at the time.
+From 1914 to 1919, The Sun moved its offices to 150 Nassau Street, one of the first skyscrapers made of steel, and one of the tallest in the city at the time.
 The tower was close to the New York Times Building, Woolworth Tower, and New York City Hall.
 In 1919, The Sun moved its offices to the A.T.
 Stewart Company Building, site of America's first department store, at 280 Broadway between Reade and Chambers Streets.
 280 Broadway was renamed "The Sun Building" in 1928.
 A clock featuring The Sun's name and slogan was built at the corner with Broadway and Chambers Street.

-Munsey died in 1925 with a fortune of about 20 million dollars, and was ranked as one of the most powerful media moguls of his time, along with William Randolph Hearst of Hearst Castle.
+Munsey died in 1925 with a fortune of about 20 million dollars, and was ranked as one of the most powerful media moguls of his time, along with William Randolph Hearst.
 He left the bulk of his estate, including The Sun, to the Metropolitan Museum of Art.
 The next year The Sun was sold to William Dewart, a longtime associate of Munsey's.
 Dewart's son Thomas later ran the paper.

-In the 1940s, the newspaper was considered among the most conservative in New York City, and was strongly opposed to the New Deal and labor unions.
+In the 1940s, the newspaper was considered among the most conservative in New York City and was strongly opposed to the New Deal and labor unions.
 The Sun won a Pulitzer Prize in 1949 for an exposé of labor racketeering; it also published the early work of sportswriter W.C.
 Heinz.